 The FDA, or other regulatory authorities, may also impose requirements for costly post-marketing studies or clinical trials and surveillance to monitor the safety or efficacy of the product.
 The FDA and other applicable regulatory authorities closely regulate the post-approval marketing and promotion of drugs to ensure drugs are marketed only for the approved indications and in accordance with the provisions of the approved labeling.
-The FDA and other applicable regulatory authorities impose stringent restrictions on manufacturers' communications regarding off-label use and if we do not market our products for only their approved indications, we may be subject to enforcement action for off-label marketing.
+The FDA and other applicable regulatory authorities impose stringent restrictions on manufacturers' communications regarding off-label use and if we do not market UNLOXCYT or our products for only their approved indications, we may be subject to enforcement action for off-label marketing.
 Violations of the Federal Food, Drug and Cosmetic Act relating to the promotion of prescription drugs may lead to investigations, civil claims, and/or criminal charges alleging violations of federal and state health care fraud and abuse laws, as well as state consumer protection laws.

-In addition, later discovery of previously unknown adverse events or other problems with our products, manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may yield various results, including:
+In addition, later discovery of previously unknown adverse events or other problems with UNLOXCYT, our products, manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may yield various results, including:

-- restrictions on such products, operations, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - warning letters, untitled letters, import alerts, and/or inspection observations; - withdrawal of the products from the market; - refusal to approve pending applications or supplements to approved applications that we submit; - recall of products; - fines, restitution or disgorgement of profits; - · suspension or withdrawal of marketing or regulatory approvals; - · suspension of any ongoing clinical trials; - refusal to permit the import or export of our products; - product seizure; or - injunctions, consent decrees, and/or the imposition of civil or criminal penalties.
+- restrictions on such products, operations, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product or UNLOXCYT; - restrictions on UNLOXCYT or other product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - warning letters, untitled letters, import alerts, and/or inspection observations; - withdrawal of UNLOXCYT or other products from the market; - refusal to approve pending applications or supplements to approved applications that we submit;

+- recall of UNLOXCYT or other products; - fines, restitution or disgorgement of profits; - suspension or withdrawal of marketing or regulatory approvals; - suspension of any ongoing clinical trials; - refusal to permit the import or export of UNLOXCYT or our products; - Seizure of UNLOXCYT or other products; or - injunctions, consent decrees, and/or the imposition of civil or criminal penalties.

-The FDA's policies, or the policies of other applicable regulatory authorities, may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates, or negatively affect those products for which we may have already received regulatory approval, if any.
+The FDA's policies, or the policies of other applicable regulatory authorities, may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates, or negatively affect UNLOXCYT and those products for which we have already received regulatory approval, if any.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we are not able to maintain regulatory compliance, we may be subject to the various actions listed above, including losing any marketing approval that we may have obtained.